 Since unveiling refurbished interiors designed by AvroKO in 2018 and positioning itself as a champion of progressive arts, the Eaton HK hotel has become a Kowloon hotspot once again.
 From HK$920 per night for two guests, the hotel’s Stay & Dine packages let you see what the buzz is about, while enjoying an upgrade to an Eaton Room; a breakfast of local and international favourites at The Astor; and either lunch or dinner at Michelin-starred Cantonese restaurant Yat Tung Heen (the signature honey-glazed barbecued pork is a signature).
-Round off a stay with cocktails at terrace bar Terrible Baby, which hosts music and arts programming.
-Available until 31 May.
+Round off a staycation with cocktails at terrace bar Terrible Baby, which hosts music and arts programming.

 380 Nathan Road, Jordan; + 852 2710 1828